google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 ### Timestamp

-Timestamp allows you to tell the platform the time the notification was intended for (i.e. when the event the notification relates to occurred).
+Timestamp allows you to tell the platform the time when an event occurred that resulted in the push notification being sent.

 The `timestamp` should be the number of milliseconds since 00:00:00 UTC, which is 1 January 1970 (i.e. the unix epoch).